 Though not even approaching being eligible for a beauty contest, this cake seems to be irresistible.
 It stays fresh and gooey for days (that is if there's any left) and it's really very simple.
 The recipe originated in a community cookbook that I used regularly for years.
 The cake was always delicious but, over the years I've changed things--NO nuts--raisins--raisins soaked in Rum--but now I've settled on adding dates soaked in Apple Brandy (or Calvados if you're feeling flush!)
 Sometimes I substitute brown sugar for half the white sugar.
 As I say, NOT pretty, but well worth it. —Veronica

 12 to 16

-- 4 cups slightly tart Apples: peeled, cored and roughly chopped
+slightly tart apples: peeled, cored and roughly chopped

 Spread in the prepared pan, place on a rack in center of the oven and bake for 1 hour.
-Test with a skewer -- if it comes out still a bit gooey, bake for another 5-10 minutes.
+Test with a skewer -- if it comes out still a bit gooey, bake for another 5 to 10 minutes.
 You'll know when it's done.
 It will be a nice dark tan color and will spring back to a light touch.

 Remove from oven, let cool a bit.
 This is delicious hot, warm or cold.
 As I mentioned, this cake isn't a beauty queen so should be plated in the kitchen!
 I sprinkle each serving with icing sugar.